SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr

 \subsection{HD 75732 A (55 Cnc A)}

-HD 75732 A (Copernicus; 55 Cnc A; HIP 43587 A; HR 3522 A; GJ 324 A; TIC 332064670) is a K0IV-V star \citep{Gray+2003AJ} at a distance of $d = 12.587 \pm 0.007 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This star famously hosts 5 planets, which have been abundantly observed and characterized over many years \citep[see, e.g.,][and references therein]{Fischer+2008ApJ, Endl+2012ApJ, Bourrier+2018AA}.
-In this work, we analyzed 230 RV data points and recovered 55~Cnc~b, c, d, and f with masses and orbits consistent with previous studies.
-Because the lower end of our period search space was limited to 3 days, we did not detect the 0.74-day planet 55~Cnc~e in our analysis (we did, however, detect an alias of this period at $P \approx 3.11 \,{\rm d}$, which we labeled as FA).
-We also detected a long-period $S$-index signal at 3943.6\,d ($\approx$10.8\,yr), which is likely corresponds to the known stellar activity cycle period around 13 years \citep[e.g.,][]{Baluev+2015MNRAS}.
+HD 75732 A (Copernicus; 55 Cnc A; HIP 43587 A; HR 3522 A; GJ 324 A; TIC 332064670) is a well-known K0IV-V star \citep{Gray+2003AJ} at a distance of $d = 12.587 \pm 0.007 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
+This star hosts 5 planets, which have been abundantly observed and characterized over many years \citep[see, e.g.,][and references therein]{Fischer+2008ApJ, 2012ApJ...759...19E, 2018AA...619A...1B}.
+In this work, we analyzed 876 RVs spanning 31 years from the ELODIE, HARPS-North, HIRES, HRS, Hamilton, Levy, SOPHIE, and Tull spectrographs, and recovered 55~Cnc~b, c, d, e and f with masses and orbits consistent with previous studies.
+We also detected a signal at $P = 10585 \pm 2400\,{\rm d}$, which is consistent with the second harmonic of the the known stellar activity cycle period around 13 years \citep[e.g.,][]{2015MNRAS.446.1493B}.